 - 1. The normal school days are Monday through Friday.
 Student's clinical and didactic hours may not be in excess of 40 hours per week.
-Students are required to take 1 15-minute break for every 4.5 hours of clinical.
+Students are required to take 1-15-minute break for every 4.5 hours of clinical.
 Students are required to take a 30 minutes lunch for every 4.5 hours of clinical.
-Student lunch breaks must be completed by 1:00pm.
+Student lunch breaks must be completed by 1:00pm for day shift and 6:00pm for night shift.
 This includes make-up time. - 2.
-Time cards are provided for students to use in recording clinical education time.
-Students must clock in and out, for themselves, on time cards at the beginning and end of each clinical day, as well as at the beginning and end of each lunch break.
-If students forget to clock in or out, they must time punch their card as soon as possible and have the card initialed by the program faculty or supervising radiographer at the clinical site.
-You may not double stamp a timecard.
-In other words, you cannot stamp in the same spot twice.
-If you do double stamp, it does constitute a tardy as we cannot see the exact time you arrived.
-If the clinical instructor or faculty member cannot read the stamped time it is a tardy!
-Time stamps can not be written in (except for Cyber Knife).
-If the student forgets to clock in or out more than 2 times in a quarter it will be considered excessive tardies. - 3.
-The student will use the same time card for the entire rotation and this timecard will be turned in with the signed clinical rotation evaluation.
-If the student loses the time card and is unable to turn in the time card with the evaluation, they will receive a 10% deduction to the final grade of this evaluation period. - 4.
-Students who leave their clinical site for any reason (health appointments, meetings, etc), must obtain permission from a faculty member, clock out and indicate the reason on their time card.
-Students who leave their clinical site for lunch must clock out/clock in, and indicate the reason on their time card. - 5.
+Time stamps through Trajecsys (\$150 charge the student must pay when registering to the site, by the 1st Friday of September) is provided for students to use in recording clinical education time.
+Students must clock in and out, for themselves, on their own timesheet at the beginning and end of each clinical day, as well as at the beginning and end of each clinical day, as well as at the beginning and end of each lunch break.
+If students forget to clock in or out, they must time punch as soon as possible and/or do an exception on the time sheet.
+If the student forgets to clock in or out more than 2 times in a quarter or more than 2 absences in a quarter, it will be considered excessive tardies/absences. - 3.
+Students who leave their clinical site for any reason (health appointments, meetings, etc), must obtain permission from a faculty member, clock out and indicate the reason on their time sheet.
+Students who leave their clinical site for lunch must clock out/clock in, and indicate the reason on their time sheet. - 4.
 Students are expected to be ON TIME for clinical education.
 Students must clock in a minimum of 5 minutes PRIOR to the beginning of their schedule (Example: For the 7:30-5:00 schedule, students must clock in by 7:25 and are considered late as of 7:26).
 You may clock in earlier, but you must be ready to work.
 Students should allow adequate time so that they will be in their assigned area on time.
 If the student is going to be tardy to clinical it is the student's responsibility to call the program director or clinical coordinator ASAP so they can alert the clinical site.
 The tardy will still be counted.
 The program does take in consideration unforeseen occurrences.
-If a student has a tardy, it is the student's responsibility to have the time card initialed by program faculty or supervising radiographer at the clinical site.
 Students may clock out 5 minutes prior to end of shift.